 - You must submit an application for the National Student Exchange AND an application for the RA exchange.
-Both must be submitted to your home campus NSE coordinator by the last Friday of November for exchanges in the subsequent academic year.
+Both must be submitted to your home campus NSE coordinator by the December 2 for exchanges in the subsequent academic year.

 - Contact your university's National Student Exchange coordinator for information on NSE application forms and requirements.
 If you do not know the identity of your NSE coordinator, click NSE Campus Offices.

 - The RA application is available from your NSE coordinator or at RA Application.
 Students interested in the exchange must complete this application and have a letter of recommendation from a hall director.
 Your application and supporting documentation must be submitted to your NSE coordinator by the last day of November.

 - 2.5 cumulative GPA at the time of application and at the completion of the term prior to exchange

 - full-time student at the time of application and in the term prior to exchange